Harold Macmillan: Relations with Margaret Thatcher

 With hereditary peerages again being created under Thatcher, Macmillan requested the earldom that had been customarily bestowed to departing prime ministers, and on 24 February 1984 he was created Earl of Stockton and Viscount Macmillan of Ovenden.
-He is the last Prime Minister to have been given an hereditary peerage.
-He took the title from his former parliamentary seat on the edge of the Durham coalfields, and in his maiden speech in the House of Lords he criticised Thatcher's handling of the coal miners' strike and her characterisation of striking miners as 'the enemy within'.
+He is the last non-royal recipient of a hereditary peerage.
+He took the title from his former parliamentary seat on the edge of the Durham coalfields, and in his maiden speech in the House of Lords he criticised Thatcher's handling of the coal miners' strike and her characterisation of striking miners as "the enemy within".
 He received an unprecedented standing ovation for his oration, which included the words:

 As Chancellor of Oxford University, Macmillan condemned its refusal in February 1985 to award Thatcher an honorary degree.
 He noted that the decision represented a break with tradition, and predicted that the snub would rebound on the university.

-Macmillan is widely supposed to have likened Thatcher's policy of privatisation to 'selling the family silver'.
-His precise quote, at a dinner of the Tory Reform Group at the Royal Overseas League on 8 November 1985, was on the subject of the sale of assets commonplace among individuals or states when they encountered financial difficulties: 'First of all the Georgian silver goes.
+Macmillan is widely supposed to have likened Thatcher's policy of privatisation to "selling the family silver".
+His precise quote, at a dinner of the Tory Reform Group at the Royal Overseas League on 8 November 1985, was on the subject of the sale of assets commonplace among individuals or states when they encountered financial difficulties: "First of all the Georgian silver goes.
 And then all that nice furniture that used to be in the salon.
-Then the Canalettos go.'
-Profitable parts of the steel industry and the railways had been privatised, along with British Telecom: 'They were like two Rembrandts still left.'
+Then the Canalettos go."
+Profitable parts of the steel industry and the railways had been privatised, along with British Telecom: "They were like two Rembrandts still left."

 Macmillan's speech was much commented on, and a few days later he made a speech in the House of Lords, referring to it: